 Like every other state, Pennsylvania has a limit on the amount of time medical malpractice victims have to file a lawsuit.
 This law is called the “statute of limitations.”
 In most cases, patient will have only two years to file suit, beginning on the day that the patient knew (or should have known) that they were injured and that their injuries may have been caused by a medical professional’s negligence.

 There is, however, a hard limit to filing a medical malpractice lawsuit in Pennsylvania, a so-called “statute of repose.”
-Wait more than seven years after you know or should have known that malpractice may have caused your injuries and you have likely lost the chance to file a lawsuit.
+Wait more than seven years after you know or should have known that malpractice may have caused your injuries and you have likely lost the chance to file a lawsuit, legal resource All Law reports.

 Wrongful death lawsuits are governed by a two year statute of limitations, beginning on the date of death.
 When a child has been injured by medical negligence, the victim has up to seven years from their 20th birthday to file a medical malpractice lawsuit.